D4KU/smorgasbord/README.md

 - from -1 to 0: select nothing (not supported)
 - from -1 to 3: likewise
 - from -2 to -1: select last instance

+### Viewport Display from Shader

+`Material Properties > Material Context Menu (v-shape under minus-sign)`

+For each active material of each selected object, search its node tree for a shader node and apply its properties to the material's viewport display properties.
+Optionally, do it the other way around: apply the viewport display properties to the shader node.